bitcoin-sv/merchantapi-reference/src/MerchantAPI/APIGateway/APIGateway.Test.Stress/Readme.txt

       - callbackFailurePercent: Set 0 for host that never returns errors.
  - bitcoindConfig: Specify, if you want to run bitcoind locally
     - bitcoindPath: Full path to bitcoind executable.
 Used when starting new node if -templateData is specified.
-    - templateData: Template directory containing snapshot of data directory that will be used as initial state of new node that is started up.
-If specified mapiAdminAuthorization must also be specified.
+    - templateData: Template directory containing a snapshot of a data directory that will be used as the initial state of a new node that will be started up.
+If specified, then mapiAdminAuthorization must also be specified.
     - mapiAdminAuthorization: Full authorization header used for accessing mApi admin endpoint.
 The admin endpoint is used to automatically register bitcoind with mAPI.
     - zmqEndpointIp: Override default "127.0.0.1" zmqEndpoint ip.